Preventing False Alarms

 Professionally installed and monitored alarm systems are a proven way to deter crime.
 By purchasing an alarm system and having it monitored, home and business owners are investing in peace of mind and protecting loved ones and property.

 As more and more Daytonians choose to protect their property with alarm systems, the numbers of false alarms increase.
 A false alarm is the activation of a system caused by human error or mechanical failure or malfunction.
-Dayton Police officers respond to over 10,000 alarms each year-most of them false.
+In 2016, Dayton Police Officers responded to more than 3,100 false alarms.
 False alarms are more than just irritating.
 They take police away from real emergencies, risk lives, and make each alarm system less credible.

 False Alarm Control & Prevention